DanielTakeshi/ros-simple-examples/camera/README.md

   something interesting.
 You can move the robot to a more interesting starting pose.

-- Unfortunately, the Fetch doesn't seem to use some of its topics.
-[I filed an issue about this here][1].
+- Unfortunately, the Fetch documentation has some outdated topics listed, and seems to be shorter.
+[I filed an older issue about this here][1] which I've figured out.

 [1]:https://github.com/fetchrobotics/fetch_ros/issues/74